CIS-Projects-in-CS-S21/pro-moviematch/README.md

 ### Android Installation
   - Download Expo Go in the Google Play Store
   - Open Expo Go
+  - Scan the QR code shared during the demo (it is also included at the bottom of this page)
   - OR
   - Select Profile tab
   - Select sign in to your account